 Save and exit the system setup program.

-If your drives are showing up properly then you did it right.
-If they aren't then you've got some troubleshooting to do.
-First of all look go back to the front page in your BIOS and select integrated peripherals.
-Make sure that both IDE channels are enabled.
-Most likely you set your jumper wrong.
+If your drives are showing up properly, you've done it correctly.
+If not, you'll need to troubleshoot.
+Check the front page in your BIOS and select integrated peripherals.
+Ensure both IDE channels are enabled.
+It's likely you set your jumper incorrectly.

-Qiling Partition Master, comprehensive hard disk partition tool and system optimization software for Windows-based administration, enables you to easily partition the hard disk or change/extend partition without data loss under Windows.
-It also offers some basic and advanced features like create, delete, resize/move, format, copy partition for better Windows hard disk management.
+Qiling Partition Master is a comprehensive hard disk partition tool and system optimization software for Windows.
+It allows users to easily partition the hard disk, change or extend partitions without losing data, and offers features such as creating, deleting, resizing, formatting, and copying partitions for better Windows hard disk management.

 The followed screen looks like this.
 Just clicking next until you get here.